 Seville Rental Market Overview

-The Seville rental market in 2025 remains fundamentally strong, driven by robust local demand, growing international interest, and a broad tenant base spanning professionals, students, and remote workers.
-While rent growth has been moderate, stable occupancy and relatively low acquisition costs allow investors to achieve attractive yields across various submarkets.
+The Seville rental market in 2026 is fundamentally strong, driven by robust local demand, growing international interest, and a broad tenant base spanning professionals, students, and remote workers.
+Rent growth has been moderate, but stable occupancy and relatively low acquisition costs let investors achieve attractive yields across various submarkets.
+According to the Financial Times, Southern European cities like Seville are increasingly on the radar of yield-focused international investors priced out of primary markets.

-As of 2025, Seville offers a favorable balance between rental income potential and manageable regulation—particularly for long-term and mid-stay leasing strategies.
+As of 2026, Seville offers a favorable balance between rental income potential and manageable regulation, particularly for long-term and mid-stay leasing strategies.

 - 1-Bedroom Apartment: €600 – €850